LSanten/LSanten.github.io/_mms-md/letter-to-the-SF-Chronicle.md

 layout: letter
 title: My graphics with communication in mind
 ---
-# A collection of my graphics
+# A selection of graphics
 Dear critical creators at SF Chronicle,

 I only started creating intentional graphics in 2022.
 It is my new passion to communicate this way.
-Let me share with you what visuals I create *when...*
+Let me share with you five categories of what visuals I create *when...*

 ## when I visualize complex processes metaphorically...
 ![](media/MMSHealthAutopoiesis-merge-05.png)

 ![](media/MMSHealthAutopoiesis-merge-06.png)
+…and here is a [blog post](https://www.omprakash.org/blog/just-transition-blog-reflection--4) that implements the imagery in a vulnerable context.

 ## when I critically research common narratives...
 ![](media/cleanshot_2024-07-27-at-17-48-57@2x.png)